 - Horse- We need the horse’s name, date of birth, colour, sex and breed/type.
-We also need to know what the horse’s job is supposed to be and if the buyer has any particular concerns about the horse.
+We also need to know what the horse’s job will be and if the buyer has any particular concerns about the horse.
 The purchase price of the horse should also be supplied as this acts as a guide as to whether the horse may require additional examination, such as radiographs, for insurance purposes.
 The horse’s passport should be present for the vetting.

 - Buyer- We need to know your full name and address, and then whether or not you wish to be present for the vetting.
 We require a mobile number as well as your home and work details.